woocommerce/woocommerce-blocks/docs/contributors/javascript-testing.md

 ### How to update end-to-end tests suites

-We follow the same WordPress support policy as WooCommerce, this means we need to support the latest version, and the two previous one (L-2).
+We follow the same WordPress support policy as WooCommerce, this means we need to support the latest version, and the two previous ones (L-2).

 For that, we run end-to-end tests against all of those versions, and because we use packages published by Gutenberg, we also run tests against the latest version of Gutenberg plugin.